 Forex brokers make money by charging a commission on executed buy or sell orders.
 They also earn by charging the balance between the bid and ask prices for the trade — this is called a “spread.”
 The bid price is what you get after offering a currency, while the ask price is what you are supposed to pay for purchasing a currency.
 Sometimes brokers charge both a spread and a commission on a trade.
 There are forex brokers who may claim to work via commission-free trades; however, the truth is, they usually earn a commission by simply broadening the spread on a trade.
 Brokers can also set different spreads for selling and buying the same currency.

 Dangers of Forex Trading

 Trading on margin is also possible by depositing a small sum as a margin prerequisite.
 However, this poses a threat to both the broker and the trader.
 For instance, in January 2015 the Swiss National Bank quit supporting the euro, which caused the Swiss franc to sharply appreciate against it.
 Traders stuck on the opposite side of this exchange were faced with margin calls that they were unable to fill; that, in turn, forced many brokers into bankruptcy.

 The Bottom Line

-If you’re thinking about trading in the foreign exchange market, make sure you pursue it prudently.
+If you’re thinking about trading in the foreign exchange market, make sure you pursue it prudently; start by checking out the top three PayPal forex brokers.
 Many traders have lost money because they had dubious get-rich-quick plans that were supposed to provide huge guaranteed returns in this thinly-regulated market.
 Unfortunately, forex is a market where every broker goes about his own pricing method — making it imperative that forex traders perform their due diligence before making any commitments.